kyberorg/axe/CONTRIBUTING.md

 * Use `LOG_LEVEL_DB` or `-Dlog.level.db` for setting Database SQL (package: `org.hibernate`) log level

 ### About: Tests
-* Test URL is defined by `-Dtest.url` property.
+* Test URL defined by `-Dtest.url` property.
 Should be with protocol.
-* Browsers are defined by `-Dtest.browsers`.
+* Browsers defined by `-Dtest.browsers`.
 Supported browsers: Chrome, Firefox, Safari, IE, Edge.

 Can add several browsers like `chrome,firefox`